matthewjhands/mattbook/README.md

  * Basic styling in place
  * Inter-component event messaging using Subject observables
  * GET all functionality to populate a list of notes from the server

-## Still to do
- * Add POST/PUT/DELETE functionality for notes on UI -
-   * interface with Java rest controller and add ui new button
+ * CREATE, POST, PUT, DELETE note functionality

+## With more time, I would..
  * Write tests - ui and backend
  * Improve UI design 😊
  * Write Error Handling
+ * Probably persist the note database to a file
+ * There's a small bug that the first 5 (i.e. default notes) create attempts will fail due to a re-used Primary Key (ID) error - so fix that.

-## Non-MVP items (Nice to haves)
+### Non-MVP items (Nice to haves)
  * Upload images/videos and attachments
  * Implement collections of notes (e.g. work, school, personal)
  * Search function